Atheism and Morality

 I grew up in L.A., on the Valley side of the Hollywood Hills.
 I went to school with writers, producers, directors’ kids, all fairly to extremely liberal.
 My father was the outlier in our neighborhood and among my parents’ colleagues and friends.
 The Great Divide between the Republicans and Democrats, fueled by Reagan pushing religion, conservatism, then ignited by Bush Jr’s Christian administration, and then concretized in lies, ignorance, and hate by Trump, didn’t exist yet.
 My parents lived together in relative peace, except around election times.

 We have become a polarized nation and this serves no one here.
 On the personal level, it has divided me from my family.
 My siblings, like my father, are fervent Republicans.
 My sister, disgusted we’re raising our kids without religion, decided she’d had enough of my liberal leanings and checked out of our lives entirely, leaving our kids deeply hurt their aunt had abandoned them.
 My brother used to forward me emails from his Born-Again community that Obama was a Jew-hating Muslim who believed it’s okay to kill babies.
-Trump Made America Great — empowering men to be men again by stripping women our rights.
+Trump Made America Great — empowering men to be men again by stripping women our rights to our bodies.
 My brother’s ignorance is only eclipsed by his blind faith in his Christian leaders’ conservative rhetoric.

 The chasm in our morality and our philosophies is so diametrically opposed at this point that the rare times I talk with my father our dialog quickly sours, then invariably turns contentious.
 I’ve told him time and again I won’t discuss politics with him, but he insists on little digs, like, “Do you care about your kids?”
 He has not spoken with our children, his grandkids, in 7 years, or acknowledged them in any way, not birthdays, no calls, ever, and virtually never inquirers about them when I call him, which I always do because he doesn’t call me.